gridaphobe/research-exam/slides.md

 - Dynamic-symbolic execution only addresses first issue
 - Path explosion particularly problematic when faced with recursive preconditions

+# This Talk

-# This Talk: Techniques for Automatic Unit-Testing
+#### Techniques for Automatic Unit-Testing

 <!-- 1.
 Human-generated tests -->
-- Existing Techniques
+Existing Techniques

 1. Black-box testing
 2. White-box testing

-- Our contribution
+Our contribution

 3. **Type-targeted testing**

 # What We Want